Bistro 101 at the Pacific Institute of Culinary Arts

 I had the Thai-style Oxtail Soup, it was very flavourful.
 The oxtail was very tender — almost melted in my mouth.
 It also had notes of cilantro and lemongrass — the usual suspects when I think of Thai food.
 The tangy lime taste and tomatoes also brightened up the soup.

 My mom had the Baked Mussels and Pink Scallops.
 She really liked it because the mussels and scallops were cooked just right so they were wonderfully tender and sweet.
 The sun-dried tomato and roasted red pepper were tasty and were a good textural element.
-The pea purée was also a nice touch.
+The pea puree was also a nice touch.

 Next came the Pork Tenderloin, it was moist and juicy.
-The pear purée underneath was very tasty as well.
+The pear puree underneath was very tasty as well.
 I loved the pine nuts here (for some reason), maybe because it added a very nutty, toasty flavour and a crunchy texture.
 On the other side of the plate were some crispy mashed potatoes with some roasted red peppers.
 The mashed potato was like mashed potato spring rolls.
 I think they filled the potatoes in a fried shell.
-After all the breads and the starter, I was pretty full after the entrée.
+After all the breads and the starter, I was pretty full after the entree.

 My mom had the Braised Veal Cheeks.
 It was served on a bed of barley risotto, some veggies, and some red wine reduction.
 The veal cheek was VERY tender and fatty.
 However, it was under-seasoned, so we had to ask for the salt shaker.
 The risotto was surprisingly good, unlike the risotto made with rice, this one felt less heavy and it had some bite in it as well.
 The red wine reduction paired with the meat quite well.